quangmnh/yugioh-combo-planner/README.md

-# yugioh-combo-planner
+# Yu-gi-oh Combo Planner
 Combo planner for Yu-gi-oh!
-Trading Card Came, has card search can drag-n-drop cards for saving combo.
+Trading Card Came, has card search can drag-n-drop cards for saving combo, into the browser cache maybe, haven't even started the project yet.

 # Why this?
  Since the Master duel came out, I got the urge to try hard and be a pro duelist this time.
 But I sucked and couldn't memorize a single combo except normal summon Aleister.